Does Kratom Interact With Methylphenidate (Ritalin)?

 This is why — for example — you’ll typically see a kratom strain having a name like ‘White Papua Kratom.’
-‘White’ refers to the strain and ‘Papua’ to the region in Southeast Asia where the kratom was grown.
+‘White’ refers to the strain, and ‘Papua’ refers to Southeast Asia’s region where the kratom was grown.

-White vein kratom is hands-down the best strain option if you’re looking to emphasize the stimulant, nootropic benefits of the kratom plant.
+White vein kratom is hands-down the best strain option if you’re looking to emphasize the stimulant and nootropic benefits of the kratom plant.
 It’s perfect for anyone who wants to boost their mental performance.

 Red vein kratom can help treat chronic pain or anxiety.
-This strain produces the effects associated with a mid-to-high kratom dosage: analgesia, anxiety relief, and relaxation.
+This strain produces analgesia, anxiety relief, and relaxation effects associated with a mid-to-high kratom dosage.

-If you’re unsure what type of experience you want, then green vein kratom is probably your best option.
+If you’re unsure what type of experience you want, green vein kratom is probably your best option.
 Green-veined strains produce a healthy balance of the effects found in both white and red strains.
-Think of it as the ‘middle point’ between the two.
+Think of it as the “middle point” between the two.

-Yellow vein strains are almost identical to green vein kratom, except for the fact that it is much milder, making this strain an excellent choice for beginners.
+Yellow vein strains are almost identical to green vein kratom, except that it is much milder, making this strain an excellent choice for beginners.

 Kratom and methylphenidate should not be used together.
 If you want to try them both, never do so without guidance from your doctor.